yanivyacoby/yanivyacoby.github.io/index.md

 * D Vaughan, W Pan, **Y Yacoby**, EA Seidler, AQ Leung, F Doshi-Velez, D Sakkas.
 [The application of machine learning methods to evaluate predictors of live birth in programmed thaw cycles](https://finale.seas.harvard.edu/files/finale/files/the_application_of_machine_learning_methods_to_evaluate_predictors_for_live_birth_in_programmed_thaw_cycles.pdf), Clinical Abstract.
 American Society of Reproductive Medicine (ASRM), 2019.

+## Teaching

+I served as a teaching fellow for a number of courses at Harvard:

+* TA for CS281 (Advanced Machine Learning), Fall 2018

+* TA for CS61 (Systems Programming and Machine Organization), Fall 2015

+* TA for CS50 (Intro to Computer Science I), Fall 2012

 ## Contact

 **Email:** yanivyacoby AT g DOT harvard DOT edu